-Visual field testing is only as reliable as the patient’s fixation.
-Even small eye movements during an exam can affect threshold measurements, introduce variability, and in some cases lead to…
+Summary: Active Eye Tracking and Visual Field Accuracy Visual field testing depends heavily on patient fixation.
+Even small eye movements during an exam can affect threshold measurements, create variability, and…

 Visual field testing is a cornerstone of modern eye care, but traditional bowl perimeters often introduce challenges that slow clinics down.
 Dedicated dark rooms, patient relocation, and heavy technician involvement…